-Fruit – Grapes can cause serious harm to your canine pal, whether it is a few or many.
+Grapes can cause serious harm to your canine pal, whether it is a few or many.
 Currants, raisins and sultanas have a similar impact since they all come from the same family food group.
-Subsequently do not share with your dog Christmas pudding, Christmas cake or mince pies.
+Subsequently, do not share with your dog Christmas pudding, Christmas cake or mince pies.
 Other fruit can be given in moderation as long any pits/stones are removed first and if there is rhubarb on the menu, make sure your dog doesn’t have any as the plant is very dangerous for them.

-(e.g. chives, leeks, shallots) – Avoid at all costs including variants such as onion powder.
-Garlic does not post any immediate threat in dogs but if given consistently the cumulative effects are harmful.
+(e.g. chives, leeks, shallots) – Avoid at all costs, including variants such as onion powder.
+Garlic does not pose any immediate threat to dogs, but the cumulative effects are harmful if given consistently.

-Remember, if in doubt; always seek advice from a veterinarian
+Remember, if in doubt, always seek advice from a veterinarian